Building a Nation

 Lasting almost four years, McCarthyism came to an end when he attacked Army officers as Communists.
 President Eisenhower and news commentator Edward R Morrow (See It Now television) fought back.
 The senator came undone during televised hearing.
 He spiraled downward after the hearings and his 1957 death was caused by alcohol related health issue.

-Great Britain kept control of Iranian oil as the Eisenhower administration used the CIA (headed by Allen Dulles with a plan organized by Teddy Roosevelt's grandson Kermit Roosevelt ) to engineer a coup to put a shah into power.
+Eisenhower administration used the CIA (headed by Allen Dulles with a plan organized by Teddy Roosevelt's grandson Kermit Roosevelt ) to help Great Britain kept control of Iranian oil as the to engineer a coup to put a shah into power.
 Allen Dulles later resigned rather then participate in a plan to overthrow Egypt's Nasser.

 War Armed and trained by the Soviets, 90,000 North Koreans solders wanting